 Effectively engaging with Asian Americans and other minority groups during the pandemic requires finding creative solutions during this challenging time, and necessitates taking into account the variation across their identity and experiences.

-For more details on the study (including additional results and description of methodology), please download the full Ethnic Identity & Online Hate White Paper, the second in the SMART Labs' COVID-19 Research Series.
+For more details on the study (including additional results and description of methodology), please download the full Ethnic Identity & Online Hate White Paper, the second in the SMART Labs' Online Hate Research Series.